SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 *   Configure the JNDI or JMS data connection properties such as security, connection retry or timeouts
 *   Set message or message delivery properties, such as marking a message as a Reply Message, as seen in the [Request/Reply]({{ site.baseurl }}/request-reply) tutorial.
-*   Set general API properties, such as when Dynamic Durables were set to enable dynamic creation of a router resource in the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial.
+*   Set general API properties, such as when Dynamic Durables were set to enable dynamic creation of a resource in the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial.

 JMS Properties can be passed to the API in several ways, allowing flexibility to have them preset or a runtime setting.
 Here we show the use of `Username` as a JMS Property, which the JMS standard does not define.